jackrugile/start-making-games/notes.md

 - bang for your buck with playrate on audio
 - judge the end result before you even think about juding the code
 - always give a reason not to press a button
+- getting to watch people play and react to your game is awesome